What is the Communications Unit?

 Position Task Books (PTBs)

-Position Task Books or PTBs are used to evaluate a position-specific trainee (COML, COMT, INTD, etc.) against written guidelines provided in each PTB.
-Most COMU positions have a corresponding PTB that is distributed following a position-specific training.
-Exercises and planned events require prior review and approval by the Statewide Interoperability Coordinator (SWIC) or authorized designee.
+Position Task Books, or PTBs, are used to evaluate a position-specific trainee (COML, COMT, INTD, etc.) against written guidelines provided in each PTB.
+Most COMU positions have a corresponding PTB that is distributed following position-specific training.
+It is required that tasks be completed during a minimum of 2 different exercises, events, or incidents and with signatures from at least 2 different evaluators, unless authorization is obtained from the CQRB.

 PTB Evaluators